Halifax, Nova Scotia: Water

 Halifax Harbour is a major port used by numerous shipping lines, administered by the Halifax Port Authority.
 The Royal Canadian Navy and the Canadian Coast Guard have major installations along prominent sections of coastline in both Halifax and Dartmouth.
-The harbour is also home to a public ferry service connecting downtown Halifax to two locations in Dartmouth.
+The harbour is also home to a public ferry service connecting downtown Halifax to two locations in Dartmouth, with plans in development to add an additional ferry route connecting downtown and Bedford by 2028.

 Sheet Harbour is the other major port in the municipality and serves industrial users on the Eastern Shore.